qatip/qakf-labsv2/labs04/lab4.md

 <br/>

 11. Make a note of the nodePort number of the `ingress-nginx-controller` service.
-Browse to yourIp:nodePort.
-On the standard build for this course, that's 172.17.1.10 but you could use `hostname -i` to check.
-You should get a 404 File Not Found error because we haven't configured any backends.
-That's ingress backends, not our simple backend service, and we're going to sort that out now.
+Browse to yourIp:nodePort where yourIP is the External address of your Controller node.
+You should get a 404 File Not Found error because, whilst we are hitting the Ingress controller, we haven't configured any ingresses, rules indicating which service we are trying to communicate with behind the controller.
+We're going to sort that out now.

 ## 4.3 Expose the frontends